play-dl/play-dl/docs/SoundCloud/README.md

 if(!check) // Invalid SoundCloud URL

 if(check === 'track') // SoundCloud Track URL

+if(check === "search") // Given term is not a SoundCloud URL.
+Search this somewhere.
 ```

 ## Classes [ Returned by `soundcloud(url)` function ]